Thrilling rides, family attractions and sports fun near Toronto

 Location: 30 Yonge Street, Toronto

 Depending on the time of year you plan to visit, Toronto offers numerous opportunities to watch live professional sports.
 If the NHL’s Toronto Maple Leafs or NBA’s Toronto Raptors make the playoffs, cheer them on at the Scotiabank Arena.
 Catch an MLB Blue Jays game in the Rogers Centre, aka the Skydome.
-For football fans, Toronto also offers an opportunity to catch the local CFL team, the Toronto Argonauts.
+Toronto also offers an opportunity for football fans to catch the local CFL team, the Toronto Argonauts, at BMO Field or Toronto’s Major League Soccer team, the Toronto FC.

-For breakfast or lunch in a family-friendly atmosphere, try Cora in the heart of the Entertainment District for a variety of hearty brunch options ranging from French toast and pancakes to skillets and sandwiches.
+For breakfast or lunch in a family-friendly atmosphere, head to the heart of the Entertainment District for a variety of hearty brunch options ranging from French toast and pancakes to skillets and sandwiches.

 Location: 106 Front Street East #102, Toronto

-Find classic diner-style breakfasts and lunches at Patrician Grill, a downtown Toronto landmark.
-Built in the 1950s, the diner features cozy booths and 50s style counter service.
+Find classic diner-style breakfasts and lunches at this downtown Toronto landmark.
+Built in the 1950s, the diner features cozy booths and 50s-style counter service.

 Location: 219 King Street East, Toronto